nickyiliwang0000/h/09-projects/project-01.md

 # Project 1 (1 page PSD conversion)
 ## Due date
-Wednesday, January 30th, 10:00am
+Wednesday, January 30th, 10:00 a.m.

 ## Project description
 This project is meant to emulate a common task you will perform as a front-end developer.
 You will be provided a design and you will be tasked with building it.
 The goals here are to execute the designer's vision on the web, and to build a good experience for your users regardless of the device on which they are viewing the site.

 ## Working with a design
 We're using an application called [Zeplin](https://zeplin.io/) to share designs with you.
 Zeplin provides an interactive view of your design that you can click around to extract assets and information about what you are building.
 It will also give you clues about measurements, font sizes, and colours.

-Remember that you can discuss font size with the designer if you think they are too small to be read comfortably.
+Remember that you can discuss font sizes with the designer if you think they are too small to be read comfortably.

 ## How will this project be graded?

-You will get a mark for each of the following:
+**Requirements:**
 * Site is responsive and uses media queries
 * Wrapper used to constrain content on large displays
 * Semantic HTML elements are used properly